 - Student need

-All professional development is collaborative and strenghthens our practice of the following researched-based strategies, which have proven to be crucial for academic success:
+All professional development is collaborative and strengthens our practice of the following researched-based strategies, which have proven to be crucial for academic success:

 - Daily communication with students about the content standards they are learning and student learning objectives/outcomes

-- Intentional instructional strategies using all modalities and intelligences for diverse learners
+- Intentional instructional strategies using all modalities and intelligences for diverse and emergent learners

 - Discussion techniques and accountable talk